Arizona New Construction

 • Improper baffle installation

-Energy efficiency is often marketed but not executed.
+Impact… energy efficiency is often marketed but not executed.
+Your power bill tells the truth.

 • Electrical outlets miswired